 What is DevOps?

-Podcast: DevOps - Tear Down that wall
+Podcast: DevOps - Tear down that wall

-But what is DevOps, really?
+What is DevOps, really?
 Developer guests, including Scott Hanselman from Microsoft and Cindy Sridharan of Apple, think about DevOps as a practice from their side of the wall, while members from various operations teams explain what they've been working to defend.